-The DAIC-WOZ dataset consists of multimodal clinical interviews (audio, text, and video) from 189 English-speaking participants, of whom 56 were clinically diagnosed with depression.
-Audio recordings vary in duration from 7 to 33 minutes and are sampled at 16 kHz.
-For preprocessing, participant utterances are segmented based on transcript timestamps.
-Segments shorter than one second or containing extended silence are excluded.
-To address class imbalance during training, we adopt the utterance-level sampling strategy proposed in Speechformer \cite{chen2022speechformer}, selecting 18 longest utterances from non-depressed participants and 46 from depressed participants.
-For evaluation, the 20 longest utterances from each test subject are used.
-During training, to introduce temporal variability, a 10-second segment is randomly sampled from each utterance in every epoch.
-Additionally, we correct an annotation error in the dataset by updating the label for subject 409 from 0 (non-depressed) to 1 (depressed).
+The DAIC-WOZ dataset consists of multimodal clinical interviews collected from 189 English-speaking participants, including 56 subjects diagnosed with depression.
+Audio recordings range from 7 to 33 minutes and are sampled at 16 kHz.
+Following common practice, we segment participant utterances based on transcript timestamps and discard segments shorter than one second or dominated by silence.

+To address class imbalance during training, we adopt the sampling strategy proposed in Speechformer~\cite{chen2022speechformer}, selecting the 18 longest utterances per non-depressed subject and 46 per depressed subject.
+During evaluation, the 20 longest utterances from each test subject are used.
+To increase temporal variability, a 10-second segment is randomly sampled from each utterance at every training epoch.
+We also correct an annotation error by updating the label of subject 409 from non-depressed to depressed.

-The MODMA dataset includes interview audio recordings from 52 Mandarin-speaking participants, comprising 23 diagnosed with depression and 29 healthy controls.
-Each recording contains only the participant's speech and spans three task types: free-form interview, text reading, and picture description.
-In this study, we focus exclusively on the interview portion.
-We also correct a mislabeling in the dataset by changing the label of subject 2010037 from MDD (Major Depressive Disorder) to HC (Healthy Control).
+The MODMA dataset contains interview recordings from 52 Mandarin-speaking participants, including 23 individuals diagnosed with depression and 29 healthy controls.
+Each recording comprises three tasks: free-form interview, text reading, and picture description.
+In this work, we use only the interview recordings to ensure consistency with DAIC-WOZ.
+We additionally correct a known labeling error by updating subject 2010037 from MDD to a healthy control.